heleenbrueggen/masterthesis/README.md

 |                                                                                     | MCAR | 100                                  | 100                                  | 100                                  | 100                                  |
 | Multilevel BART with random intercepts, random slopes, and cross-level interactions | MAR  | 20                                   | 20                                   | 20                                   | 20                                   |
 |                                                                                     | MCAR | 100                                  | 40                                   | 100                                  | 20                                   |

+## Script recipe

+1. `Scripts\Simulation data.R`: Generates the simulation data and saves it in appropriate folders.
+2. `Scripts\Missing data generation.R`: Generates the missing data and saves it in appropriate folders.
+3. `Scripts\Imputation.R`: Imputes the missing data using the different imputation methods and saves the imputed datasets in appropriate folders.